Rehearsal and Performance Guidelines

 A basic lighting plot has been designed for each of the main performance venues, and basic concert lighting is as follows:

 Do not remove the lid of any piano or harpsichord without prior permission from the piano technicians.
 Improper removal and/or storage of the lid may damage the lid or the instrument itself and ensemble groups will be responsible for any repairs required as a result.
-Organ use should be arranged as soon as possible with the Scheduling Office (at the beginning of the semester preferred, with a minimum of one month) in order to arrange for tuning.
-Keys for organs must be arranged through the Performance Management Office prior to the Concert.
-Stage Managers do not have keys to any organ.
+Currently, there are no functioning organs in any of the CCM venues.
+Specific questions regarding organs must be directed to Performance Management.

 Use of Off-Stage Areas for Performance